Matt Wrack

 Matthew D. Wrack (born 23 May 1962) is a British trade unionist and former firefighter.
-He was elected General Secretary of the Fire Brigades Union (FBU) in May 2005.
+He served as General Secretary of the Fire Brigades Union (FBU) from May 2005 to January 2025.
+He is presently General Secretary of the NASUWT teaching union.
+He was President of the Trades Union Congress from 2023 to 2024.

+Education and early career

+Wrack was born in Manchester to a journalist father, and went to a Catholic grammar school in Manchester.
+He later studied at the Open University and undertook a part-time master's degree at the London School of Economics.

+Wrack moved to London in 1981 and worked for a time in the DHSS before joining the fire service at his father's suggestion.

 Politics

 Wrack joined the Labour Party Young Socialists in Salford in 1978 and was a member of Farnworth Constituency Labour Party during the period in which the local MP John Roper left Labour to join the Social Democratic Party.
-Wrack subsequently moved to London, working for a time in the DHSS before joining the fire service.

-Wrack was active in the Labour Party Young Socialists before going on to join the Socialist Party, which he had left by the time he was elected to lead the FBU in 2005.
+A union source said Wrack was expelled from the Labour Party in 1990.
+He joined the Socialist Party, which he had left by the time he was elected to lead the Kingston upon Thames-headquartered FBU in 2005.
 His union disaffiliated from the Labour Party in 2004 but reaffiliated in November 2015.
+In 2007, he contributed to the election campaign fund of the Labour MP for Hendon, Andrew Dismore, and in 2012, he campaigned for and donated to the Trade Unionist and Socialist Coalition.
 In March 2016, he rejoined the Labour Party.
 In September 2017, he was listed at Number 87 in 'The 100 Most Influential People on the Left'.

+Fire Brigades Union

 Service in the London Fire Brigade

 Wrack joined the London Fire Brigade in 1983.
-He was initially posted to Silvertown Fire Station in the east London borough of Newham, which was closed during a round of cuts in 2014. in 1988 he transferred to Kingsland Road fire station in Hackney where he spent most of his fire service career on the Green watch.
+He was initially posted to Silvertown Fire Station in the east London borough of Newham, which was closed during a round of cuts in 2014.
+In 1988 he transferred to Kingsland Road fire station in Hackney where he spent most of his fire service career on the Green watch.
 Kingsland Fire Station was also closed during the cuts of 2014 and Wrack attended the protest at the closure.

 Wrack held various positions in the Fire Brigades Union at branch, area and regional level.
+He was elected branch secretary in 1984 and served on the FBU's London Regional Committee from 1988.
 He worked with Mick Shaw on the North East London Area Committee where both became at various stages secretary and chair.
 Shaw went on to become the FBU President.